Academy15 Feb 202613 min read

 Product-Led Growth Metrics Dashboard: The 12 Metrics Every PLG Startup Must Track

-The complete PLG metrics framework with benchmarks from 80 product-led SaaS companies.
-What to measure, how to track it, and dashboard template included.
+12 essential PLG metrics with benchmarks from 80 SaaS companies.
+Dashboard framework included.

 MB